*This post may contain affiliate links. Read my disclaimer for more information.

 Not having an emergency fund

-Not having a liquid emergency fund is usually what causes debt for many people.
+Not having a liquid emergency fund is one of the biggest money mistakes people makes and this is usually what causes debt for many people.
 They rely on credit cards to cover unexpected expenses and end up going further in debt.
 Ideally, you should strive to have up to a year’s worth of expenses in an emergency fund to protect you from a job loss or any extended time off you may need.
 You can get started by saving up $1,000 plus a month of your living expenses.
 Once you’ve secured that, you can work towards paying off your debt and saving for any additional goals you may have.
 Protecting you and your finances is key to effective money management.

 Not understanding the importance of your credit score